 In a word: protection.

-Production Insurance protects Ontario producers from yield reductions and crop losses caused by factors beyond their control.
-Things like adverse weather, disease, wildlife and insect infestations.
+Production Insurance protects Ontario producers from yield reductions and production losses caused by factors beyond their control, including adverse weather, disease, pests, wildlife or other uncontrollable natural perils.

 When you enrol in Production Insurance for tobacco, you are guaranteed a level of production, based on your yield history and the level of coverage you choose.
 Claims are paid when an insured peril causes your yield to fall below your guaranteed production.

 Production Insurance is part of the suite of programs available under the Canadian Agricultural Partnership.
-In most plans, producers pay 40 per cent of the total premium cost and none of the administrative cost.
-Together, the federal and provincial governments contribute the other 60 per cent.
+In most plans, producers pay 40% of the total premium cost and none of the administrative cost.
+Together, the federal and provincial governments contribute the other 60%.
 Administrative costs are fully funded by both levels of government.